-Service Perspective
+Team/Service Perspective

-The AWHI team offers a range of intervention options to people of all ages, (who meet the eligibility criteria), with the objective of optimising quality of life, social and physical function of patients within the community.
-The team works closely with the inpatient teams to help facilitate discharge of patients from the hospital in order to provide supports and further interventions, as possible, within their homes.
-There is a significant focus on interdisciplinary work, with single discipline interventions provided as appropriate.
+Te Herenga Tangata offers a range of intervention options to people of all ages, (who meet the eligibility criteria).
+The team has the objective of optimising social and physical function, preventing unnecessary presentations to ED and supporting effective discharges from hospital.
+There is a focus on interdisciplinary work, with single discipline interventions provided as appropriate.